jostinflake/data-engineering-analytics-portfolio/data-analytics-projects/exploratory-data-analysis-r-studio/README.md

 In this project, R studio will be used to conduct exploratory data analysis on a dataset containing attributes and characteristics for 1,599 different selections of red wine.

-In order to view this project you will need to download the "Wine-Exploration.html" file and then open it with a chrome browser.
+View the .RMD file for project code and the .pdf file for visualization and summery.